 Tuscan Wild Boar Ragu with Pappardelle Pasta Ribbons

-This rich and hearty wild boar ragu recipe comes from Tuscany, although wild boar ragu with pasta is popular in a number of other Italian regions too, including where I live in Veneto.
+This rich and hearty wild boar ragu recipe comes from Tuscany.
+However, wild boar ragu with pasta is popular in a number of other Italian regions too, including where I live in Veneto.
 In fact, we often see wild boar near our house!
 But, of course, we don’t hunt them!

 Pappardelle con ragu di cinghiale alla toscana.

 To many people, wild boar ragu sounds rather exotic and luxurious!
 But, actually, wild boar has been hunted and eaten by humans for thousands of years.
 In fact, it is used in traditional recipes in many parts of the world.

 Here in Italy, wild boar are hunted and farmed throughout the country.
 The meat is used to make salami and sausages and cooked in various ways, although mostly braised or stewed.
 One of the most well-known wild boar dishes is this pappardelle with wild boar ragu, which comes from Tuscany There, it is often thought of as ‘the’ regional dish!

 Wild boar in Tuscany.

 Wild boar are widespread in Tuscany.
 I have read that there are around 150,000 wild boar in the region.
 Many of these animals can be found in the Maremma area, a beautiful unspoiled part of Southern Tuscany, which is home to a large national park of the same name.